Choosing a Swimming Pool for Your French Home

 Chlorine

-Ultra-Violet
+Ultra-Violet (UV)

-Automatic dosers
+Automatic Dosers

 A good pool company will give free advice on all of the above.
-They will also deal with the planning application for you, within the cost of the pool.
+They will also deal with the planning application for you, often within the cost of the pool.

 Share to: Facebook Twitter LinkedIn Email